Modified Release Aqueous Suspension for Intramuscular Injection

 Follow your doctor's instructions carefully.
-Do not miss or stop the treatment without
+Do not miss an injection or stop the

 Your doctor will be happy to discuss any questions you may have with your treatment.

-people taking antipsychotic medicines, including Invega Trinza.
-This condition is
+in people taking antipsychotic medicines, including Invega Trinza.
+This condition

-more likely to occur during long term treatment with Invega Trinza.
+is more likely to occur during longer term treatment and in older women.
 In very rare

-cases, this may be permanent.
-However, if detected early, these symptoms are usually
+cases, these symptoms may be permanent.
+However, if detected early, these symptoms

 If you are planning to have operation on your eye, make sure you tell your eye doctor